 NREL's ESIF Data Center

-In addition to its significant high performance computing capabilities, the data center is designed to be one of the most energy efficient data centers in the world.
+In addition to its significant high-performance computing (HPC) capabilities, NREL's HPC data center located in the Energy Systems Integration Facility's (ESIF) is designed to be one of the most energy-efficient data centers in the world.
 Using best-in-class technologies, the data center serves as a showcase facility for demonstrating data center energy efficiency.
+This data center achieved an annualized average power usage effectiveness (PUE) rating of 1.04 in 2016.

-The data center is designed to achieve an annualized average power usage effectiveness (PUE) rating of 1.06 or better.
-Going beyond traditional PUE measurements (if such a thing can be said of PUE), the NREL HPC Data Center is using warm-water liquid cooling for its high-power computer components, then capturing and reusing that waste heat as the primary heat source in the ESIF offices and laboratory space, and to condition ventilation make up air.
+The NREL HPC data center is using warm-water liquid cooling to achieve this very low PUE, then capturing and reusing that waste heat as the primary heat source in the ESIF offices and laboratory space, and to condition ventilation make-up air.
 These technologies substantially reduce the amount of energy used by the entire building, saving energy and money in new and effective ways.